James Hanson, Baron Hanson: Career

+Politics

+Hanson was a lifelong Conservative Party supporter and one of its largest financial donors during the 1980s.

 Hanson was well known for his support of ex-Conservative MP Neil Hamilton, who became famous for his involvement in the "cash-for-questions affair" in the mid-1990s.
-He was also an active "Eurosceptic", opposed as he was to Britain joining the Euro zone, and was a founding member of Business for Britain, an anti-EU organisation.
-He was also a member of the Bruges Group, which advocates a substantial renegotiation of Britain's relationship with the EU, or if that is not possible, total withdrawal from the EU.
+He was also an active "Eurosceptic", opposed to Britain joining the Euro zone, and was a founding member of Business for Britain, an anti-European Union (EU) organisation.
+He was also a member of the Bruges Group, which advocated a substantial renegotiation of Britain's relationship with the EU, or if that was not possible, total withdrawal from the EU.

-His billion-dollar empire earned Hanson the nickname "Lord Moneybags".

 Personal life

 Hanson dated Jean Simmons and Joan Collins and was engaged to Audrey Hepburn for almost a year, until she called off the marriage.

 In 1959 Hanson married Geraldine, née Kaelin, an American divorcée.
 He became stepfather to her daughter, and the couple had two sons of their own, Robert (born 1960) and Brook (1964–2014).